Milad-aghdam/cnn-projects/readme.md

 ### 2. CIFAR-10 Image Classification

 CIFAR-10 consists of 60,000 images (32x32 pixels) divided into 10 classes: airplanes, cars, birds, cats, deer, dogs, frogs, horses, ships, and trucks.
 Each class has 6,000 images.

+### 3. Cats vs. Dogs Classification
+ This dataset contains 25,000 images of cats and dogs. our goal is to classify whether an image contains a cat or a dog.

 ## Requirements